MystenLabs/sui/doc/src/explore/tutorials.md

 equals the computational effort of executing operations on the Sui network (i.e. gas units) times the price of gas in the SUI currency (i.e. the gas price).

 When you complete the setup steps, you can use the either use following script to publish and run the sample code, or perform each step manually.
 Using the script is optional.
-To manually run each step, follow the steps starting in the [Gather accounts and gas objects](#gather-accounts-and-gas-objects) section.
+To manually run each step, follow the steps starting in the [Gather addresses and gas objects](#gather-addresses-and-gas-objects) section.

 ## Quick script
 If you prefer not to enter command step by step, or need to go though it multiple